wagood/laralist/README.md

 * Flysystem adapter for [Uploadcare](https://github.com/vormkracht10/flysystem-uploadcare) with support for Laravel v10+. <!-- uploadcare, files, upload -->
 ![Supported Laravel Versions](https://img.shields.io/badge/Laravel-10+%2B-blue?style=flat-square)

+* [Laravel User Monitoring](https://github.com/binafy/laravel-user-monitoring) Tracking user behavior and interactions is now made effortless, allowing you to gain a deeper understanding of your users' engagement, preferences, and pain points. <!-- user, monitoring -->

 * [Walker](https://github.com/qubesoftware/laravel-walker) is a package that allows you to create multi-step wizards in your Laravel applications.

 * [Wallet](https://github.com/stephenjude/laravel-wallet "Wallet") is a simple wallet implementation for Laravel <!-- payment -->